lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 The "FIRST~STEP" syntax means matching every STEP'th line starting with line FIRST.
 For example, "sed -n 1~2p" will print all the odd-numbered lines in the input stream, and 2~5 will match every fifth line, starting with the second. "d" means delete an indicated line.
 For example, the following command delete the 3rd line permanently (use -i option for permanent change)
 <pre><code>sed -i '3d' filename</code></pre>

+<h2>Check whether a file is tab or space delimited</h2>
+<pre><code>
+if awk '{exit !/\t/}' $1
+then
+    echo "Tab delimited"
+else
+    echo "Space delimited"
+fi
+</code></pre>
+Change between tab and space delimiters
+<pre><code>change from space to tab: sed -i 's/ /\t/g' DataMerge_testcase_reference1.map</code></pre>
+Read a csv file (delimited by comma) and output the same columns delimited by tab
+<pre><code></code></pre>

 <h2>Display the contents of a text file on the command line</h2>
 <ul>
 <li>Using cat when your file is short
 <pre><code>cat filename</code></pre>
 </li>
 <li>Using more when examining a large file as it displays the file contents one page at a time, allowing each page to be examined at will.
-You can press <PgUp> and <PgDn> buttons on the keyboard to page forwards and backwards in the file.
-To terminate more at any time, press <q>.
+You can press "PgUp" and "PgDn" buttons on the keyboard to page forwards and backwards in the file.
+To terminate more at any time, press.
 <pre><code>more filename</code></pre>
 </li>
 <li>less is similar to more.